-UTC standard

-identifier UTC standard

-0 UTC as operated by the Communications Research

-Laboratory, Tokyo, Japan

-1 UTC as operated by the U.S. National Institute of

-Standards and Technology

-2 UTC as operated by the U.S. Naval Observatory

-3 UTC as operated by the International Bureau of Weights

-3 and Measures

-and weasures

-4 Reserved for UTC as operated by a European laboratory

-5 to 6 Spare

-7 UTC not provided
+UTC standard identifier UTC standard 0 UTC as operated by the Communications Research Laboratory, Tokyo, Japan 1 UTC as operated by the U.S. National Institute of Standards and Technology 2 UTC as operated by the U.S. Naval Observatory 3 UTC as operated by the International Bureau of Weights and Measures 4 Reserved for UTC as operated by a European laboratory 5 UTC as operated by the National Time Service Center Chinese Academy of Sciences 6 Spare 7 UTC not provided identifier UTC standard